boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ###  Distributed PE and CE {#sec-distributed}

 This document uses the concept of distributed CEs and PEs (e.g., {{Section 3.4.3 of ?RFC4664}}).
-This approach consolidates a CE/AC/PE definition that is consistent with the orchestration perimeters.
-The CEs and PEs delimit respectively the customer and provider orchestration domains, while the AC interconnects these domains.
+This approach consolidates a CE/AC/PE definition that is consistent with the orchestration perimeters ({{sec-orch}}).
+The CEs and PEs delimit respectively the customer and provider orchestration domains, while an AC interconnects these domains.

 Distributed CE:
 : The logical connectivity is realized by configuring multiple devices in the customer domain.
 The CE function is distributed.